oven-sh/bun/docs/guides/ecosystem/gramio.md

 ---
-name: Create an Telegram bot using GramIO and Bun
+name: Create a Telegram bot using GramIO and Bun
 ---

-[GramIO](https://gramio.dev) is a multi-runtime, extensible and very type-safe Telegram Bot API framework with great plugin system.
+[GramIO](https://gramio.dev) is a multi-runtime, extensible and very type-safe Telegram Bot API framework with a great plugin system.
 Get started with `bun create`.

 ```sh
 $ bun create gramio bot